BIG ATOM are building a future without rubber waste, no landfills and cleaner oceans.

 Textiles are extracted at multiple stages throughout our recycling process

-BIG ATOM’s first site is licensed to process 25,000 tonnes of waste tyres a year, which is 4% of the UK’s waste tyre market.
+Our first facility in Ellesmere Port was opened in 2018 and is licensed to process up to 25,000 tonnes of waste tyres a year, which is 4% of the UK’s waste tyre supply.